wp-plugins/flyzoo/readme.txt

 == Description ==

-Meet your customers and close more sales with live support chat.
+From social networks to online shops, from communities to blogs, Flyzoo is an amazing chat to rock your website.

-Build and engage your community thanks to **chat rooms** with **one-to-one private conversations**.
+Help your customers and close more sales with **live support** chat.

-From social networks to online shops, from communities to blogs, Flyzoo is an amazing chat for any website!
+Build and engage your community with **chat rooms** that also allows **one-to-one private chat** conversations.

 ####Flyzoo Live Chat####

 * **No coding skills required:** get started in a few minutes [Step by step instructions >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)